-The present moment is the only time we ever have to live: to experience anything, accomplish anything, to heal and to grow.
+The present moment is the only one we will ever have to live: to experience anything, accomplish anything, to heal and to grow.
 The past is memory and the future is imagination.

-Mindfulness is a way paying attention to one’s present moment life experience with the receptive, open, non-judgmental attitude of a curious, impartial witness.
-Mindfulness allows us to handle whatever comes up in our lives with greater calm and confidence, enabling us to respond to events wisely, rather than reacting automatically when we are hijacked by our emotions.
+Mindfulness is a way paying attention to one’s present moment life experience with the open, non-judgmental attitude of a curious, impartial witness.
+Mindfulness allows us to handle whatever comes up in our lives with equanimity and clarity, enabling us to respond to events wisely, rather than reacting automatically and perhaps counterproductively when we are hijacked by our emotions.

 The constellation of seven interrelated attitudes: Non-Judgment, Patience, Beginner's Mind, Trust, Non-Striving, Acceptance, and Letting Go, form the foundation of this attitude of mind called mindfulness.
 Each of these qualities enhances our ability to be truly present in our lives - awake and aware from moment to moment instead of experiencing life indirectly, through the lens of our perceptions, hijacked by our emotions, and feeling stressed.